Louis II of Hungary: War with the Ottomans

 Belgrade and many strategic castles in Serbia were captured by the Ottomans.
 This was disastrous for Louis' kingdom; without the strategically important cities of Belgrade and Šabac, Hungary, including Buda, was open to further Turkish conquests.

 After the siege of Rhodes, in 1526 Suleiman made a second expedition to subdue all of Hungary.

 Around the middle of July, the young King departed from Buda, determined to "either fight back the invaders or be crushed once and for all".
 Louis made a tactical error when he tried to stop the Ottoman army in an open field battle with a medieval army, insufficient firearms, and obsolete tactics.
 On 29 August 1526, Louis led his forces against Suleiman in the disastrous Battle of Mohács.
 The Hungarian army was surrounded by Ottoman cavalry in a pincer movement, and in the center the Hungarian heavy knights and infantry were repulsed and suffered heavy casualties, especially from the well-positioned Ottoman cannons and well-armed and trained Janissary musketeers.

 Nearly the entire Hungarian Royal army was destroyed in nearly 2 hours on the battlefield.
 During the retreat, the twenty-year-old king died when he fell backwards off his horse while trying to ride up a steep ravine of the Csele stream.
 He fell into the stream and, due to the weight of his armor, he was unable to stand up and drowned.
+Suleiman the Magnificent expressed regret at the death of his young adversary.
+Upon encountering the lifeless body of King Louis, the Sultan is said to have lamented: "I came indeed in arms against him; but it was not my wish that he should be thus cut off before he scarcely tasted the sweets of life and royalty."

 After the death of Louis, Ferdinand (as husband to Louis' sister Anna), contested for the crown of Bohemia and Hungary.
 His bid for Hungary split the opinion of the magnates, with the majority electing John Zápolya.
 This split would later cause the majority of Hungary to be ruled under the Ottomans.